taner04/Taskly/docs/CONTRIBUTING.md

    - Reference to any related issues (e.g., "Closes #123")
    - List of changes made
    - Any breaking changes or important notes

-## Pull Request Process

-1. Ensure your PR addresses a single feature or bug fix
-2. Include tests for new functionality
-3. Update documentation if needed
-4. Ensure all CI checks pass
-5. Be responsive to review feedback
-6. Maintainers will merge once approved

 ## Reporting Issues